-If you’re looking specifically for a dress form for men, I suggest you read through this article first for an overview and then read my article on the best male dress forms for men.
+Finally, if you’re looking for a dress form specifically for men, I suggest you read through this post first for an overview and then read my post on the best dress forms for men.

 Dress Form vs Mannequin vs Tailors Dummy

-Let’s start by clearing up the different terms that are used.
-I actually refer to mine as a dress stand.
+Let’s start by clearing up the different terms that are used for the same item.
+I refer to my dress form as a dress stand.
 It may be a British thing, but that is what they were called when I studied for my fashion design degree.

-While that term is less widely used, three that are frequently used to describe the same thing are:
+While that term is less widely used outside of fashion design, three that are frequently used to describe the same thing are:

 So how do they differ?